 “Telepathic communication that works like a sort of futuristic walkie-talkie will involve major advances in sensing, emitting and receiving technologies—and perhaps even a slight retraining of the human brain,” stated Smithsonian in 2014.

-If this is true, then what if the quantum message goes through the air and passes through a “retained” brain?
+If this is true, then what if the quantum message goes through the air and passes through a “retrained” brain?
 Recently, scientists have learned more about how information passes in waves through the brain and is not always contained neatly in neural pathways.

 Light Messages Crossing Interstellar Space